 Who doesn't go crackers for crackers?
 We certainly do, but we've been hard pressed to find a whole-grain, vegan, and oil-free cracker, let alone one that is tasty.
-We decided to figure out our own, inspired by some sesame sticks (that were a little too oily for our liking) we found in the bulk bins at our co-op.
-These crackers are great as they are, but you can add herbs and spices to create any flavor you like.
-They are also great dipped in hummus or on a salad as croutons.
+We decided to figure out our own, inspired by some sesame sticks (that were a little too oily for our liking) we found in the bulk bins at our local health food store.
+These crackers are great as they are, but you can add herbs and spices to create any flavor you'd like.
+We like dipping them in Hummus and Dill Dip.

 - ½ cup sunflower seeds (or other seeds) (chopped)

 - 2 teaspoons baking powder

 - ½ teaspoon salt (plus extra to sprinkle on top)

 - ¼ teaspoon each: garlic powder, onion powder, and turmeric

 - ½ cup almonds (or other nuts) (or ¼ cup coconut butter)

 - Preheat the oven to 300 degrees F.

 - Mix all dry ingredients in a bowl.